Z80-Retro/Z80-Retro-Manual/Z80-RETRO-FILE-XFER.md

 You can use `pip` to copy files on CP/M between user areas and drives.
 You can also use it to transfer files from the host PC over the serial connection.

-This example shows how to copy the xmodem binary in intel hex format from the host PC to the A: drive.
+This example shows how to copy the XMODEM binary in intel hex format from the host PC to the A: drive.

-It assumes you have a copy of the xmodem utility in intel hex format already.
+It assumes you have a copy of the XMODEM utility in intel hex format already.

-First you will want to set-up your terminal to use a 1msec delay between chars.
+First you will want to set-up your terminal to use a 1 msec delay between chars.
 If you past at full speed, the terminal will not keep up and you will loose data.

 Set the Transmit delay to 1 msec/char and click New setting.
 You might also